Hair Loss and Prescription Medications: Understanding the Side Effects

 6. Hormonal Medications: Hormonal contraceptives, anti-androgens, and anabolic steroids can influence the balance of sex hormones, impacting hair growth patterns.

-See also How Often Should You Wash Your Hair to Prevent Hair Loss?
+See also Adapting Your Diet to Prevent Hair Loss: Evidence-Based Strategies

 III.
 Strategies for Managing Drug-Induced Hair Loss: